 \section{Abstract}

 This work addresses the lack of multimodal generative models capable of producing high-quality videos with spatially aligned audio.
 While recent advancements in generative models have been successful in video generation, they often overlook the spatial alignment between audio and visuals, which is essential for immersive experiences.
-To tackle this problem, we establish a new research direction in benchmarking Spatially Aligned Audio-Video Generation~(SAVG).
-We propose three key components for the benchmark: dataset, baseline, and metrics.
-We introduce a spatially aligned audio-visual dataset, derived from an audio-visual dataset consisting of multichannel audio, video, and spatiotemporal annotations of sound events.
-We propose a baseline audio-visual diffusion model focused on stereo audio-visual joint learning to accommodate spatial sound.
-Finally, we present metrics to evaluate video and spatial audio quality, including a new spatial audio-visual alignment metric.
-Our experimental result demonstrates that gaps exist between the baseline model and ground truth in terms of video and audio quality, and spatial alignment between both modalities. \freefootnote{$^*$ Equal contribution}
+To tackle this problem, we establish a new research direction in benchmarking the Spatially Aligned Audio-Video Generation (SAVG) task.
+We introduce a spatially aligned audio-visual dataset, whose audio and video data are curated based on whether sound events are onscreen or not.
+We also propose a new alignment metric that aims to evaluate the spatial alignment between audio and video.
+Then, using the dataset and metric, we benchmark two types of baseline methods: one is based on a joint audio-video generation model, and the other is a two-stage method that combines a video generation model and a video-to-audio generation model.
+Our experimental results demonstrate that gaps exist between the baseline methods and the ground truth in terms of video and audio quality, as well as spatial alignment between the two modalities. \freefootnote{$^*$ Equal contribution}